undervalue/undervalue/README.md

 - 🎓 Law and Business Graduate.
 - 💼 Founder of multiple businesses.
 - 🌱 I’m currently learning: Solidity.
-- ⚡ My Interests: Sneakers, Crypto, NFT and Football.
+- ⚡ Crypto and NFT enthusiast.

 ### Connect with me: